-After Nazar Garden and in the vicinity of Vakil Bazaar, a wide street by the name Taleghani st leading you to Vakil Mosque.
-The eye-catching beauties of this mosque, like striking glazed tiles, the wall decorations bearing beautiful floral patterns attract you from afar.
+After Nazar Garden and in the vicinity of Vakil Bazaar, a wide street by the name Taleghani st leads you to Vakil Mosque.
+The eye-catching beauties of this mosque, like striking glazed tiles, and the wall decorations bearing beautiful floral patterns attract you from afar.
 After passing across a wide-open courtyard, you will enter the Southern Shabestan where a columned hall is hidden behind its tall entrance portal.
 Masjed-e Vakil is especially famous for its large prayer hall (75 meters long, 36 meters wide), it is generously covered with a dome on forty-eight twisted columns cut out of one single block of stone.
 These pillars are so monochromatic that you will immediately notice the tiled ceiling leading you from the entrance to the mihrab.
-It is founded in 1751 and 1779, by the order, Karim Khan Zand.
+It is founded in 1751 and 1779, by the order, of Karim Khan Zand.

 Iranian baths, a masterpiece of Iranian architecture

 The bathroom is one of the non-religious and public buildings in Iranian architecture that has a special place.
 The construction of public buildings, especially baths, was common in different periods.
 At all times, empires tried to increase their popularity by creating public and private buildings while creating prosperity.
-Vakil Bath with a very short distance from Vakil Mosque is one of the buildings of the Zand period that has been built by the order of Karim Khan not only for the welfare and comfort of the people but also to attract them.
+Vakil Bathhouse with a very short distance from Vakil Mosque is one of the buildings of the Zand period that has been built by the order of Karim Khan not only for the welfare and comfort of the people but also to attract them.
 Now, it has changed to a museum, with wax sculptures depicting the lifestyle of that period's people.